shaleigang/tinyLLM/README.md

 # tinyLLM
-Train a tiny language model using pure C++.
+Train a tiny language model using pure C++ from scratch.
 Cuda is supported. \
 Under developing... \
 已完成
 * Tensor类。view transpose等